 To wash it all down, rum – like most tropical islands – is the drink of choice!
 Try the Dark ‘n Stormy cocktail, a blend of rum with ginger beer.

 Both are great destinations, but certainly suit different vacations.
-The Bahamas most popular islands and beaches can be packed and noisy.
-However with so many beaches and islands, it’s still possible to find remote secluded spots all to yourself.
-If you have longer than a week for your holiday and want a bit of an island hopping adventure, then the Bahamas would suit you best.
+The Bahamas’ most popular islands and beaches can be packed and noisy.
+However, with so many beaches and islands, it’s still possible to find remote secluded spots all to yourself.
+If you have longer than a week for your holiday and want a bit of an island hopping adventure and a fun nightlife, then the Bahamas would suit you best.

 Smaller Bermuda is better suited to tourists who want great beaches but also wish to have all the sights and tourist hot-spots in close reach.
-Therefore if you would rather spend more time sunbathing and shopping than exploring, Bermuda is probably the better destination.
+Therefore if you would rather spend more time sunbathing and shopping than exploring and partying, then Bermuda is probably the better destination.